guacamole-hunter/calvin/README.md

 # Calvin: Your Calibration & Repair Assistant

-Calvin is a state-of-the-art application designed to assist users in finding relevant information from technical manuals.
+Calvin is a application designed to assist users in finding relevant information from technical manuals.
 Whether you're looking for calibration instructions, setup procedures, or troubleshooting steps, Calvin is here to help.

 ## Features